viper-adnan/Warez/Telegram.md

 ### Redirect Bots
 - [@redirectsbot](https://anonym.to/?https://t.me/redirectsbot) - Send posts to your channel/group, forward, edit, sign, watermark, timer queue and more...
-You find the avaible commands [here](https://anonym.to/?https://telegra.ph/Description-of-ReDirectsbot-Commands-02-05).
+You find the available commands [here](https://anonym.to/?https://telegra.ph/Description-of-ReDirectsbot-Commands-02-05).

 **[`^        back to top        ^`](#)**